ae9is/react-fontpicker/README.md

 - 1.5x &rarr; 4.4 MB
 - 1x &rarr; 2.7 MB

+If you're looking for a lighter weight option, you can use `react-fontpicker-ts-lite` instead:

+- 1x (only) &rarr; ~150 KB

-For a different font picker following an on demand approach, check out: [https://github.com/samuelmeuli/font-picker-react](https://github.com/samuelmeuli/font-picker-react)
+Or, for a different font picker following an on demand approach, check out: [https://github.com/samuelmeuli/font-picker-react](https://github.com/samuelmeuli/font-picker-react)

 `font-picker-react` requires a Google API key, and works best at the default font limit of 50 (fonts to choose from).